xItzDiamondx/Contact-Form-HTML/README.md

 In this repository, I have created index.html.
 In there, there is all you need for making your contact page!
 Use it as needed.

 Bugs?
 Tell me in Issues!
 I'll reply ASAP.

+See it in action! https://grabify.link/OXN67T.